 Neuroprotection and brain repair are two of the many Phosphatidylserine benefits that we’ll discuss in this post.
 If you’ve been actively exploring the world of nootropics, you’ve undoubtedly heard of Phosphatidylserine.
 It’s not NZT-48 from Limitless, but it is considered one of the best natural brain supplements for focus, memory support, and mood stabilization.
 Phosphatidylserine also benefits cortisol control and weight loss, and it can reduce symptoms of ADHD (Attention-Deficit/Hyperactivity Disorder).
 Many health professionals even suggest using this nootropic as a natural treatment for Alzheimer’s disease and Parkinson’s disease.

 What is Phosphatidylserine?

 What is Phosphatidylserine?
 Phosphatidylserine (or PS for short) is a fat-soluble amino acid derivative that is highly prevalent in the brain.
 More specifically, within the cell membranes of neurons.
 PS is a phospholipid containing both fatty acids and amino acids.
 Phospholipids are essential molecules that provide protection and structure to our cells.
 When phospholipids line up into two parallel layers, they construct what is known as the phospholipid bilayer.
 This layer makes up our cell membranes.
 Therefore, Phosphatidylserine is a vital building block of cell membranes and directly contributes to the cell’s ability to function.
 It is also a critical component of efficient cell-to-cell communication.
 Not only is PS abundant in human neural tissue, but it’s found in every single cell in the human body.

 The benefits of Phosphatidylserine are numerous, but PS supplementation is particularly important for the growth and maintenance of neurons.
 While there are several high-quality food sources to obtain Phosphatidylserine, food alone may not be enough to optimize brain function.
-Nutritionally supporting cognitive function with the proper brain supplements can boost motivation and energy levels, focus, willpower, memory formation and much more.
+Nutritionally supporting cognitive function with the proper brain supplements can boost energy levels, focus, willpower, memory formation and much more.

 1. Weight Loss & Cortisol Control